listman-io/docs/README.md

 Congratulations!
 Now you are ready to configure your first archiving or export procedure.
 But first let's look at different Listman.io Plans.

-## Understanding of Free vs Enterprise Plans
+## Understanding the Free vs Enterprise Plan
 Listman.io is a **commercial software** but purposely designed to be run in a free mode for better learning and assessment experience.
 There is **no trial** so you have unlimited time to make sure Listman.io fits all your organization archiving or exporting needs.

 We recommend you to start by running Listman.io using a Free Plan and try archive/export data from your Development or Staging SharePoint servers in order to familiarize yourself with the all application features.
 Once ready you could easily [subscribe to the Enterprise Plan]() and make the most from your archiving or exporting procedures.